senfu/ipywidgets/examples/web3/README.md

 2. Run `yarn run build:examples` in the root directory.
 3. Change to this directory
 4. Run `yarn run host`
-5. In a new terminal run `python -m notebook --no-browser --NotebookApp.allow_origin="*" --NotebookApp.disable_check_xsrf=True --NotebookApp.token=''`. **WARNING: This starts an insecure Jupyter notebook server.
+5. In a new terminal run `python -m notebook --no-browser --NotebookApp.allow_origin="*" --NotebookApp.disable_check_xsrf=True --NotebookApp.token='' --NotebookApp.ip="*"`. **WARNING: This starts an insecure Jupyter notebook server.
 Do not do this in production.**
 6. In a web browser, navigate to `http://localhost:8080/` (or the address specified by the `yarn run host` command)